permaweb/ao-cookbook/src/references/eval.md

 # Eval

-Each AO process includes an onboard `Eval` Handler, which evaluates any data sent to it.
-This Handler enables the process to determine the appropriate action based on incoming messages and also checks if the message came from the process owner.
+Each AO process includes an onboard `Eval` Handler, which evaluates any new code sent to it.
+This Handler enables the process to determine the appropriate action for code being added and checks if the message came from the process owner.

 The `Eval` handler can also be manually triggered to evaluate received data, such as when a parent process sends a message to upload new handlers to its child process.